SheatNoisette/vmujs/README.md

 more details.

 MuJS is licensed under the ISC license.
 So, the folder `mujs` is licensed under the ISC license.
-Please, see the `mujs/COPYING` file for more details.
+See the `mujs/COPYING` file for more details.